The recipe you’ll want to revisit every holiday season.

 - Gratitude/Giving Thanks

-Craft brief articles (3-5 sentences) for the top 2-3 highlights, then put the remaining as brief bullet points.
-Link to news coverage, a blog post or your website for additional details.
+Craft brief blurbs (3-5 sentences) for the top 2-3 highlights, then put the remaining as brief bullet points.
+Link to news coverage, a blog post, social post, or your website for additional details.

 Topics to address could include:

 - Key new hires